Uartix Programming Language

 While Expression

-While expressions execute a block of code as long as a condition is true.
+While expressions execute a block of code as long as a specified condition remains true.

 example_07.utx